-Our solutions bring together payroll and HCM software with flexible, personalized, and technology-enabled service capabilities.
+Our solutions bring together payroll and HCM software with HR and compliance expertise, along with flexible, personalized, and technology-enabled service capabilities.
 Clients have the option of doing payroll online using our SaaS technology, outsourcing to our payroll specialists, or using a combination of those solutions.
 Payroll is then integrated with HCM software modules for clients who have more complex HR needs.
 We also provide comprehensive HR outsourcing through our administrative services organization ("ASO") and PEO solutions.
 The integration of leading-edge technology and flexible service options allows us to meet our clients' needs how, when, and where they want.